netdata/netdata/python.d/README.md

 # hddtemp

-Module monitors disk temperatures from one or more hddtemp daemons
+Module monitors disk temperatures from one or more hddtemp daemons.

 **Requirement:**
 Running `hddtemp` in daemonized mode with access on tcp port